SunnyViewTech/docs/my-website/docs/Integration/vrchat.md

 ## Calibration

-After completing calibration in Dollars DEEP, click the "Calibrate FBT" option in the Quick Menu.
+After completing calibration in Dollars DEEP, click the **Calibrate FBT** option in the Quick Menu.

 ![](../img/osc1.png)